 iii Rights and duties of sponsored employees

 In the case of employer sponsorship, the holder of a residence permit for the purpose of employment may only work for the employer that has sponsored the application.
 Moreover, as a matter of principle, any permit will be limited not only with regard to the employer and the activities that are permitted, but also with regard to time and the job location.
-Although consent may be given for an employment period of up to four years,49 it is common practice to grant such consent for a period of one year only initially, regardless of the intended duration of the employment relationship.
+Although consent may be given for an employment period of up to four years,43 it is common practice to grant such consent for a period of one year only initially, regardless of the intended duration of the employment relationship.
 Furthermore, the approval to engage in employment can be limited with regard to the occupation, the employer, the district of the labour office, and the situation and allocation of the working hours.
 This does not apply to non-sponsored visa categories allowing their holders to engage in employment regardless of the employer and location (e.g., the highly skilled visa category; see Section V).

 The same applies for the settlement permit.
 The settlement permit allows the holder to take up employment and may only be supplemented with a subsidiary provision in those cases that are expressly permitted by law.
-According to Section 9 of the Residence Act, a foreigner will be granted the settlement permit provided that:
+According to Section 9 Residence Act, a foreigner will be granted the settlement permit provided that:

-- his or her livelihood is secure;
+- the foreigner's livelihood is secure;

 - the granting of the residence permit is not precluded by reason of public safety or policy, giving full consideration to the severity or the nature of the breach of public safety or policy or the danger emanating from the foreigner, with due regard to the duration of the foreigner's stay to date and the existence of ties in the federal territory;

-- the candidate has paid compulsory or voluntary contributions to the statutory pension insurance scheme for at least 48 months or proves that he or she is entitled to comparable benefits from an insurance or pension institution or from an insurance undertaking;
+- has paid compulsory or voluntary contributions to the statutory pension insurance scheme for at least 48 months or proves that he or she is entitled to comparable benefits from an insurance or pension institution or from an insurance undertaking;

-Even holders of an EU blue card are to be granted a settlement permit if they have been employed for at least 33 months in accordance with Section 18b Paragraph 2 of the Residence Act and have paid compulsory or voluntary contributions to the statutory pension insurance scheme for that period, or if they can prove that they are entitled to comparable benefits from an insurance or pension institution or an insurance undertaking.
+Even holders of an EU Blue Card are to be granted a settlement permit if they have been employed for at least 33 months in accordance with Section 18b Paragraph 2 Residence Act and have paid compulsory or voluntary contributions to the statutory pension insurance scheme for that period, or if they can prove that they are entitled to comparable benefits from an insurance or pension institution or an insurance undertaking.
 In a deviation from the other requirements to be proven, it is sufficient if simple knowledge of the German language is available; furthermore, if sufficient knowledge of the German language is available, the period is shortened to 21 months.

 Employees meeting the conditions for the grant of a settlement permit may remain in the country indefinitely and apply for a permanent status.
 Unlike a residence permit for the purpose of employment, the settlement permit can be granted by the foreigners office without having to request the consent of the labour office, and it is not limited either in time or with regard to the activity or the employer.
-Whereas the latter is of course an advantage for the holder of the permit, it may be disadvantageous for the employer since it facilitates changing employers.
+Whereas the latter is, of course, an advantage for the holder of the permit, it may be disadvantageous for the employer because it facilitates changing employers.
 The application for a settlement permit must be lodged with the foreigners office responsible for the applicant's place of residence.
 According to Section 44 of the Ordinance Governing Residence, the administrative fee for the grant of a settlement permit is €113.